-Windows 11 comes with many Microsoft Management Consoles – graphical interfaces to assist you to manage your operating system.
+Windows 11 comes with many Microsoft Management Consoles – graphical interfaces to help you manage your operating system.
 However, the Group Policy Editor and the Local Security Policy Manager are only offered in Professional and Enterprise editions of the OS.

-The Local Security Policy Manager, which can be quickly accessed by typing in secpol.msc in Run, is used to administer different security parameters of the computer.
-Since the manager is missing in Windows 11 Home edition, we are going to show you how you can enable it.
+The Local Security Policy Manager, which can be quickly accessed by typing in secpol.msc in the Run Command box, is used to administer different security parameters of the computer.
+It is a subset of local group policy editor and works in a similar way.
+Since the manager is missing the Windows 11 Home edition, we will show you how to enable it.

 If you try accessing it right now, you will get the following error message:

 Windows cannot find 'secpol.msc'.
 Make sure you typed the name correctly and then try again.

 The Local Security Policy Manager is a sub-applet of Group Policy Management, which is located in the “C:\Windows\System32” folder.
 Therefore, installing the Group Policy Editor will automatically install the Security Policy Editor as well.

 Let us continue to show you how to install Local Security Policy Manager in Windows 11.

 Note that this method is valid for other Windows operating systems as well, such as Windows 10 Home, Windows 8 Home, and Windows 7 Home.

 - How to Enable SecPol.msc in Windows 11 Home

 - How to Open Local Security Policy (secpol.msc) in Windows 11 (Pro, Enterprise, Education)